 MNSO MONDAY DEADLINE: ROSEN, LEADING INVESTOR COUNSEL, Encourages MINISO Group Holding Limited Investors with Losses to Secure Counsel Before Important Monday Deadline in Securities Class Action Initiated by the Firm – MNSO

-/EIN News/ -- NEW YORK, Oct.
-14, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of MINISO Group Holding Limited (NYSE: MNSO) pursuant and/or traceable to the registration statement and related prospectus (collectiv9ly, the “Registration Statement”) issued in connection with MINISO’s October 2020 initial public offering (the “IPO”) of the important October 17, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.
+NEW YORK, Oct.
+14, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of MINISO Group Holding Limited MNSO pursuant and/or traceable to the registration statement and related prospectus (collectiv9ly, the "Registration Statement") issued in connection with MINISO's October 2020 initial public offering (the "IPO") of the important October 17, 2022 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased MINISO securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.